NataGildry/DevOps_tasks/Lecture_3/README.md

   3. Enabled EFI under the "Motherboard" tab.
   4. Configured the network adapter to use a Bridged Adapter for direct network access.

-_Screenshot 3: VM settings including processors and EFI enabled._
+_Screenshot 3: VM settings - network adapter to use a Bridged Adapter._

 ![VirtualBox](screenshot_3.png)